GALLOWAY HIGHLAND RIDES

 Time: Any Time

 The pedal cycle was invented in 1839 by Kirkpatrick Macmillan in a blacksmiths at Keir Mill near Dumfries.
-Visit the old Smithy and the grave of Macmillan on your ride out along the River Nith valley from your start point in Dumfries.
-There is also the 12 Apostles Stone Circle to visit as you cycle by and Ellisland Farm the home of Robert Burns our national poet.
+You visit here and the grave of Macmillan on your ride out along the River Nith valley from your start point in Dumfries.
+There is also the 12 Apostles Stone on your route and Ellisland Farm, the home of Robert Burns our national poet.

-After your first night in Thornhill you visit our favorite castle in the area, the stunning Morton Castle.
+After a comfortable night in Thornhill, you visit our favourite castle in the area, the stunning Morton Castle.
 You pick up the old Edinburgh road through the hills before descending to ride through the grounds of Drumlanrig Castle.
 Known as ‘ The Pink Palace ‘, it is one of Britain’s grandest castles.

-If you are on the 4 day tour, you turn left at Lauriston and begin to close the loop.
-You ride to Castle Douglas where there are fine cafes and those wanting something stronger, a microbrewery.
-The following day it is as little as 19 miles to ride back to Dumfries.
-There are longer routes for your final day that can take in the coast and Sweetheart Abbey on the way.
-You have not biked so very far but seen wonderful things in four days of cycling.
+The following day is as little as 19 miles to ride back to Dumfries.
+There are longer routes for your final day that can take in the coast and romantic Sweetheart Abbey on the way.
+You have not biked so very far but seen amazing things in just four days of cycling.
 You can add another 2 days and see even more if you wish.
 The route is as little as 88 miles in total or well over 100 if you wish.